ricsanfre/pi-cluster/docs/_docs/index.md

 ### Self-hosted external services

 There is another list of services that I have decided to run outside the kuberentes cluster but not using any public cloud service.
-These services currently are running on the same cluster nodes (gateway and node1), but as baremetal service.

 |  |External Service | Resource | Purpose |
 | --- | --- | --- | --- |